How to Read SMD Resistor Values: Codes, Charts, and Identification Guide

 Hand-reading SMD values is essential for prototyping, but inefficient at scale.
 Reliable hardware manufacturing relies on a meticulously organized, digital Bill of Materials (BOM) rather than manual visual identification.

 Strict CAD exports dictate exact values and footprints.
-Sourcing authentic, reel-packaged components matching your BOM is critical - you can explore components on the JLCPCB Parts Product Page.
+Sourcing authentic, reel-packaged components matching your BOM is critical - you can explore components on the JLCPCB Parts Library.

 During automated assembly, high-speed pick-and-place machines bypass visual checks, pulling parts directly from mapped reels based on BOM coordinates.
 Scaling up with a reliable PCB Assembly service like JLCPCB reduces manual identification errors and ensures production consistency.